SUMMER THEATRE WORKSHOPS

 Tuition assistance is available through STC’s Open Door Program.
 Stages Theatre Company offers need-based tuition assistance for all fee-based programs, such as Summer Theatre Workshop.
 Please fill out the Tuition Assistance Application via the button below.
 Tuition assistance applications are processed in the order in which they are received and may take 3-5 days to return.

-Tuition Assistance Application (button)
+Tuition Assistance Application

 ACCESSIBILITY